Para quem acompanha o blog, não é nenhuma novidade. Mas notícias como essa são importantes para ir quebrando a resistência dos profissionais de saúde.

 well as dietary cholesterol from among the listed nutrients and instead

-• The current restriction on total fat has implications for virtually
+add refined grains and added sugar.; - The current restriction on total fat has implications for virtually

 all aspects of the US diet, including government procurement